OnlyJ22/StudyToWGU/CS 109/Ch5.md

   * **AWT** (older, OS-dependent)
   * **Swing** (modern, flexible, and platform-independent)
 * Understanding and using these libraries allows you to build **effective, user-friendly applications**.

----

-Let me know what topic you'd like formatted next!
-Here is your content on **Lines & Shapes in Java**, formatted according to your preferred structure:

----

 ### Section 8: Lines & Shapes in Java GUI